robmhoward/ExcelJsDocumentation/resources/tablecollection.md

 ## Methods

-The table collection resource has the following methods defined:
+The table collection has the following methods defined:

 | Method     | Return Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|